 Where to stay: Hyatt Regency Merida

-This archaeological site remains a hidden gem with only a handful of tourists coming here.
-Uxmal is part of the historic Ruta Puuc, and if you don’t have time to visit other ruins along this route, Uxmal is a must.
+Uxmal is one of the archeological areas in Mexico that’s part of the historic Ruta Puuc, a collection of remote Mayan ruin sites in southern part of the Yucatan state.
+If you don’t have time to visit other ruins along this route, Uxmal is a must.

 Best tours of Uxmal